-Similarly, it is to be the rule throughout the Epoch of Wickedness that anyone who repents his corrupt conduct is to be enrolled, on the day when he speaks of it to the General Overseer, with an Oath binding him to the Covenant which Moses made with Israel, that is, with a Covenanted obligation that in all the varied activities of his life he will return to the Law of Moses with all his heart and soul.
-No one, however, is to acquaint him with the regulations of the community prior to his actually standing in the presence of the Overseer, lest, when the latter examines him, he turn out to be a dolt.
-But once the Overseer has sworn him by Oath to return to the Law of Moses with all his heart and soul, he is to be liable to punishment for any breach of faith.
-If he fail to understand anything in the Law which is patently revealed to the normal mind, the Overseer is to ...
-(Lost fragment) and then issue an order concerning him that he be kept in confinement for a full year on the grounds of its having been ascertained that he is feeble-minded and deranged.
+Similarly, it is to be the rule throughout the Epoch of Wickedness that anyone who repents his corrupt conduct is to be enrolled, on the day when he speaks of it to the general overseer, with an oath binding him to the Covenant which Moses made with Israel-that is, with a covenanted obligation that [in all] the varied activities of his life he will return to the Law of Moses with all his heart and soul.
+No one, however, is to acquaint him with the regulations of the community prior to his actually standing in the presence of the overseer, lest, when the latter examines him, he turn out to be a dolt.
+But once the overseer has sworn him by oath to return to the Law of Moses with all his heart and soul, he is to be liable to punishment for any breach of faith.
+If he fail to understand anything in the Law which is patently revealed to the normal mind, the overseer is to [.....] and then issue an order concerning him that he be kept in confinement for a full year on the grounds of its having been ascertained that he is feeble-minded and deranged.

-In the case of one who is a chronic imbecile or is insane, the judge is to come and ...
-(Lost fragment).
-Such a man is not to appear in public ...
-(Lost fragments).
+In the case of one who is a chronic imbecile or is in-sane, the judge is to come and [].
+Such a man is not to appear in public. . . .
+[The next two lines are fragmentary, and four more have been lost.]

-There is an ancient text which says, "It was by the Law of Moses that God made the Covenant with you and with all Israel."
-It is for this reason that the man who enters the Covenant must pledge himself to return to the Law of Moses.
-Therein is everything explicitly spelled out, while an exact specification of the time when Israel will be blind to all these things is spelled out with equal exactness in the Book of the Divisions of the Times into their Jubilees and Weeks.
+There is an ancient text which says: 'It was by the Law of Moses that God made the covenant with you and with all Israel'.67 It is for this reason that the man [who enters the Covenant] must pledge himself 'to return to the Law of Moses'.
+Therein is everything explicitly spelled out, while an exact specification of the time when Israel will be blind to all these things is spelled out with equal exactness in the Book of the Divisions of the Times into their Jubilees and Weeks.68

-On the day that a man pledges himself to return to the Law of Moses, the Angel of Obstruction will start receding from him, that is, if he keep his word.
-It is in line with this that Abraham underwent circumcision on the day that he attained True Knowledge.
+On the day that a man pledges himself to return to the Law of Moses, the Angel of Obstruction69 will start receding from him-that is, if he keep his word.
+It is in line with this that Abraham underwent circumcision on the day that he attained true knowledge.

 In all cases where a man pledges himself by a binding oath to perform any precept of the Law, he is not to free himself therefrom even at the price of death.
-For this is what Scripture means when it says, "That which is gone out of thy lips thou shalt observe," "to make good."
+For this is what Scripture means when it says, 'That which is gone out of thy lips thou shalt observe', ie., 'to make good' (Deut 23.23).
 On the other hand, in all cases where a man pledges himself by a binding oath to depart from the Law, he is not to confirm it even at the price of death.

 Now, concerning a woman's oath.
-Scripture says that it is her husband's duty in certain cases to void her oath.
+Scripture says that it is her husband's duty in certain cases to void her oath [cf. Num.
+30.14].
 He is not to do so, however, if he does not know whether it is one that ought to be made good or voided.
 If it involves transgression of the Covenant, he is to void it and not make it good.
 The same rule applies also to her father.